Blogger U Review: Beware the Bloggers Pitching the Path to Prosperity and Traffic.

 John from ESI Money is another blogger I highly recommend.
 He was one of the first big bloggers I connected with on my blogging journey.
 When I was starting out, I was a bit aimless, and he was kind enough to send me two blog posts to read.

 John has run several successful websites, and I believe the “real” experts can make things simple, which he does in those posts.
-If you want to launch a profitable blog, read his posts several times and save yourself a couple hundred dollars.
+If you want to launch a profitable blog, read his posts several times and save yourself a couple of hundred dollars.

 What About All the Positive Blogger U Reviews?

 Let’s be entirely honest about the business model of most blogs.
 Most blogs exist to promote affiliate products, as such most reviews are a bit of a shame.

 I am not sure if other niche blogs work this way, but for most personal finance blogs, the prevailing business model is as follows.

 1. Generate traffic as your proof of concept as quickly as possible